KCoderVA/GitHub-Copilot-Setup-Guide/docs/CONTRIBUTING.md

 3. Make changes (ensure scripts include Apache 2.0 header).
 4. Run a quick validation:
    - Load `index.html` in a browser (check navigation & copy buttons)
-   - Verify the PDF `GitHub Copilot Setup Guide (for VA Employees).pdf` opens from the "Printable Version" button
+   - Verify the PDF `docs/GitHub Copilot Setup Guide (for VA Employees).pdf` opens from the "Printable Version" button
 5. Commit with a conventional prefix (e.g., `feat:`, `fix:`, `docs:`).
 6. Push and open a Pull Request.